Umar-Ashraf09/Login-Page/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/your-username/login-page.git`
-2. Open the `index.html` file in your web browser.
+1. Open the [Login Page](https://umar-ashraf09.github.io/Login-Page/) web page.

 Feel free to modify the HTML and CSS to suit your project or application requirements.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per your requirements.